monika-molagavalli/U.T.D./README.md

 # U.T.D.

+Facial Classification based on Chromosome data with N.N.

 The driving point I want to deliver via this deck is, one of the recent YouTube videos I watched based on recommendations (Before Modern Ukraine) helped me research more about individuals and roots.
 I was also looking for a presentation topic and the video in the references helped me to drive the point for the project and presentation, that is Vectors and N.N.
 (Neural Networks), are two solutions to solve business problem.